crossplane/crossplane/design/one-pager-merge-jets-proposal.md

 * If you encounter a bug that cannot be solved with Terrajet in a meaningful timeframe, consider converting its controller to classic hand-written controller and bump the API version.
-* If an existing classic CRD (hand-written or ACK-generated) has a bug, consider converting its controller to Terrajet first.
+* If an existing classic CRD (hand-written or ACK-generated) has a bug, you should consider converting its controller to Terrajet first.

-The end goal for the conversions is to have more homogeneity in the codebase.
+* Existing classic CRDs that are on alpha version will be converted to Terrajet before bumping to beta unless there is a blocker.

-Today, Terrajet is the technology that these three providers decide as the best available for most cases, hence we'll converge on it.
+The end goal for the conversions is to have more homogeneity in the codebase so we should convert as many managed resources as possible to Terrajet.
+Today, Terrajet is the technology that these three Crossplane providers decide as the best available for most cases, hence we'll converge on it.
 Tomorrow, it might be AWS Cloud Control API for provider-aws, ARM for provider-azure etc. so we'll have a goal of converging to those technologies.
 But we won't have a big push to convert everything to Terrajet immediately because depending on the complexity of the resource, the conversions require extensive testing to make sure the behavior matches and it carries risk for existing users.